TsukiFlower/Chat-with-canvas/README.md

-write in your name or nickname (will lock in) then you will be able to chat real time as a fun thing you get a random emoji everytime you Enter.
+write in your name or nickname (will lock in) then you will be able to chat real time as a fun thing you get a random emoji everytime you press Enter.